 Members drive CGE.
 They note concerns, propose strategies for improving working conditions, and set the priorities of CGE.
-General Membership Meetings (GMMs) are held each term so that members can get informed and vote on key CGE decisions.
-Members are encouraged to serve on committees and attend Steward Council and Executive Council meetings to help direct the regular business of CGE.
+General Membership Meetings (GMMs) are held each term so that members can collectively direct CGE actions.
+Members are encouraged to serve on committees, form caucuses, and attend Steward Council and Executive Council meetings to take control of our union.

 Stewards are the backbone of our union.
-They talk with members about concerns and inform them about CGE events.
+They organize campaigns, create caucuses and committees, and shape our union's strategies.
+They also talk with members about concerns and inform them about CGE events.
 Stewards are elected by the membership in their departments.
 Stewards meet twice per term at Steward Council Meetings to act as the general governing body of CGE.
 These meetings are open to all members.

 The Executive Council (EC) is elected by the full membership of CGE to carry out the daily business of CGE as set by the membership and the Steward Council.
-The EC is composed of seven officers: President, Vice President for Collective Bargaining & Grievances, Vice President for Communications, Vice President for Organizing, Secretary-Treasurer, External Relations Chair, and Social Chair.
-Executive Council Meetings are held weekly and are open to all CGE members.
+The EC is composed of eight officers: President, Vice

+President for Collective Bargaining & Grievances, Vice President for Communications, Vice President for Organizing, VP of Social Justice, Secretary-Treasurer, External Relations Chair, and Social Chair.
+Executive Council Meetings are held bi-weekly and are open to all CGE members.